andrew-vant/romtool/README.md

    documentation for this process yet, but looking at the contents of the data/maps directory in the repo will probably be informative.
 2. You may have an SNES ROM with an SMC header.
-The header changes the sha1 hash of the rom, which is what romlib uses to identify it.
+The header changes the sha1 hash of the rom, which is what romtool uses to identify it.
    Remove the header and try again (eventually romtool will be able to do this for you).
 3. The ROM may have been physically modified, perhaps by applying a